top of page

 © Microscope History all rights reserved

-This microscope is a unique and mysterious device that can be traced back to the early 18th century.
-The microscope has a single magnification and is made using materials such as pasteboard, shagreen, ivory, wood and brass, which were commonly used during the first half of the century.
-It also includes the illumination of transmitted light through a mirror, an invention attributed to Edmund Culpeper in the early 1700s.
+This microscope is a unique and intriguing device that can be traced back to the early 18th century.
+It features a single level of magnification and is constructed from materials commonly used in that era, including pasteboard, shagreen, ivory, wood, and brass.
+The microscope utilizes transmitted light for illumination, which is directed through a mirror—an invention credited to Edmund Culpeper in the early 1700s.

-The microscope uses a Hevelius screw for focusing.
-The stage and its mount are in a fixed position, and turning the screw thread slides the optical tube up or down relative to the object.
-Johannes Hevelius (1611-1687) modified the Hooke microscope by adding a fine-pitch thumbscrew for fine focus.
-In this microscope, focusing is done using a milled ring that is connected to the tube and wrapped around a long screw with a relatively coarse thread.
-This enables a relatively fast movement of the optical tube, which includes three optical elements (eye, body and object lenses), providing approximately 100x magnification.
+Focusing is achieved with a Hevelius screw.
+The stage and its mount remain fixed while turning the screw thread adjusts the optical tube up or down in relation to the specimen.
+Johannes Hevelius (1611-1687) improved the Hooke microscope by incorporating a fine-pitch thumbscrew for precise focusing.
+In this microscope, focus is adjusted using a milled ring attached to the tube, which is wrapped around a longer screw with a relatively coarse thread.
+This design facilitates quicker movement of the optical tube, which contains three optical elements: the eye lens, body lens, and object lens, providing approximately 100x magnification.

-Although this system suffers from typical distortions of the period, such as chromatic and spherical aberration, the optical quality is not bad considering the time when it was presumably created.
+Although this system is subject to typical distortions of the period, such as chromatic and spherical aberrations, the optical quality is surprisingly good for the time it was likely created.

-It is difficult to determine the origin of this unique microscope.
-Archaeologists often joke that when they finally find a rare artifact, they complain that it has no parallels.
-This seems to be the case with this microscope.
-We can rule out a British origin, but it is possible that the microscope comes from continental Europe, including countries such as Holland, France, Italy, or Germany.
-Another possibility is that it is a rare copy of European microscopes from the Edo period in Japan, which also incorporated a two-legged base like the one in this microscope.
+Determining the origin of this unique microscope is quite challenging.
+Archaeologists often joke that when they discover a rare artifact, they complain about its lack of parallels.
+This seems to apply to this microscope.
+While we can exclude a British origin, it is possible that the microscope originates from continental Europe, with potential sources including Holland, France, Italy, or the German lands.
+Another possibility is that it is a rare copy of European microscopes from Japan's Edo period, which also featured a two-legged base similar to that of this microscope.
 A good example of such a microscope can be seen here and in the period's picture.
 About Edo period microscopes in Japan, see here.

 14-8-23d.jpg